FunMeFit reveal the importance of community work experience for a better career

 Volunteering within the community is becoming increasingly important for young people wanting to get into a great career.
 Whatever you see yourself doing when you leave education or training, many employers will look at what work experience you’ve done.
 This doesn’t just include paid work you’ve done to earn extra money.

-What does community work include?
+What does community work experience include?

-Community work doesn’t just mean sweeping streets, working in charity shops or collecting money in a bucket.
+Community work experience doesn’t just mean sweeping streets, working in charity shops or collecting money in a bucket.
 Many businesses, organisations and sports clubs are looking for help in a number of ways.

 Some community work you may not have considered that can help boost your CV include:

 - Help with marketing, promotion and fundraising

 - Setting up your own community blog/reporting on what sports organisations in your area are doing.